- MySagePay Login

 Strong Customer Authentication was due to come into force on 14 September 2019.
 The Financial Conduct Authority (FCA) has recognised the complexity and challenges of implementing this directive within the payments environment and has extended its original deadline, giving UK businesses, banks, and online account providers more time to implement the tools and processes for compliance.

 The current 3D Secure implementation will continue to be supported until the end of 2020, at which time 3DSv2 becomes mandatory worldwide.
-The new deadline for ecommerce compliance in Europe is 31 December 2020.
-In the UK, the new deadline for ecommerce compliance is 14 September 2021.
+The deadline for PSD2 implementation remains at the 31 December 2020 for the EU and 14 September 2021 for the UK.

 At Opayo we’ve been working to minimise the impact for you and your business by upgrading our systems to support 3D Secure.
 The first step to achieving SCA compliance, is to ensure your ecommerce payments have version one enabled.
 You can find out how to do this on page 8 of our MySagePay User Guide.

-3DSv2 functionality is now available to Opayo customers in our test environment giving merchants an early opportunity to test how best to incorporate SCA compliance together with an improved user experience at checkout.
-We will continue to work closely with acquirers and issuers across the industry to confirm 3DSv2 enforcement timelines applicable to Opayo customers and will communicate further when 3DSv2 is available in live.
+3DSv2 functionality is now available to Opayo customers in our test and live environments giving merchants an early opportunity to test how best to incorporate SCA compliance together with an improved user experience at checkout.
+We will continue to work closely with acquirers and issuers across the industry to confirm 3DSv2 enforcement timelines applicable to Opayo customers.

 Strong Customer Authentication makes payments more secure for both your business and the customer by adding an extra layer of protection known as two-factor authentication (2FA).
 When SCA comes into effect, customers will be required to provide at least two of the following forms of identification when making a payment: